BY AZMAT KHAN

 Sometimes, the problem was less the quantity of video than the quality

-Analysts at the military’s Combined Air Operations Center in Qatar saw this clearly when they reviewed 17 minutes of grainy footage that preceded on an ISIS “defensive fighting position” in Ramadi.
+Analysts at the military’s Combined Air Operations Center in Qatar saw this clearly when they reviewed 17 minutes of grainy footage that preceded a Nov.
+13, 2015, strike on an ISIS “defensive fighting position” in Ramadi.
 Using the center’s 62-inch high-definition TV, they concluded that what had been identified as an “unknown heavy object” being dragged into a building was actually “a person of small stature,” “consistent with how a child would appear standing next to an adult.”

 Often the overhead surveillance camera missed people simply sitting or standing under something, doing the most quotidian things.